A Cut Above With Claus Staalner

 So, pull out your crystal ball.
 Where do you think the forest products industry, the Southern Pine lumber industry will be in 10 years?
 What do you think it will look like?

-You know, our industry is old, but wood is good, and wood has been around forever, right?
+Our industry is old, but wood is good, and wood has been around forever, right?
 And we are proud the woodworking industry is environmentally sustainable.
 Our product grows out of Mother Nature and will continue to do so.
 As new generations come up, they will certainly appreciate that, so our market is only increasing, it’s not decreasing.

 My son is involved in the business, and we see second and third generations with our customers, so hopefully we can make our industry sexy.
 It’s exciting to work in a treating plant, and it can be an exciting job to work in a sawmill.